understanding-search/maze-dataset/docs/paper/paper.md

 We refer to our \href{https://github.com/understanding-search/maze-dataset}{GitHub repository} and \docslink{maze_dataset.html}{docs} for documentation and up-to-date implementation details.

 This package utilizes a simple, efficient representation of mazes.
-Using an adjacency list to represent mazes would lead to a poor lookup time of whether any given connection exists, while using an adjacency matrix would waste memory by failing to exploit the structure (e.g., only 4 of the diagonals would be filled in).
+Using an adjacency list to represent mazes would lead to a poor lookup time for whether any given connection exists, while using an adjacency matrix would waste memory by failing to exploit the structure (e.g., only 4 of the diagonals would be filled in).
 Instead, we describe mazes with the following simple representation: for a $d$-dimensional lattice with $r$ rows and $c$ columns, we initialize a boolean array $A = \{0, 1\}^{d \times r \times c}$, which we refer to in the code as a [`connection_list`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#LatticeMaze.connection_list).
 The value at $A[0,i,j]$ determines whether a downward connection exists from node $[i,j]$ to $[i+1, j]$.
 Likewise, the value at $A[1,i,j]$ determines whether a rightwards connection to $[i, j+1]$ exists.
 Thus, we avoid duplication of data about the existence of connections, at the cost of requiring additional care with indexing when looking for a connection upwards or to the left.
 Note that this setup allows for a periodic lattice.

 To produce solutions to mazes, two points are selected uniformly at random without replacement from the connected component of the maze, and the $A^*$ algorithm [@A_star] is applied to find the shortest path between them.
 The endpoint selection can be affected by [`MazeDatasetConfig.endpoint_kwargs:`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/maze_dataset_config.html#MazeDatasetConfig.endpoint_kwargs) [`EndpointKwargsType`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/maze_dataset_config.html#EndpointKwargsType), and complications caused by this are detailed in \autoref{success-rate-estimation}.